M7OCM/890/README.md

 M7OCM v2.2.0+ PCB 2.0 Firmware based on Open Edition Firmware Community.

-This is a personal project for my use primarily with emphasis on VHF/UHF airband monitoring.
 Unfortunately, I cannot accomodate feature requests due to time constraints - this is just a hobby I do for fun (joke).
 Its "as is".
 If you don't like it, or it doesn't perform to your expectations don't use it or join forces - fork your own version, modify mine or start from scratch; code freely available here:

 [OEFWCOM](https://github.com/OEFW-community/RT-890-custom-firmware)